1. Introduction to Number Systems

 2. Easy to Read

-Common in memory addresses, color codes (#FF5733
+Common in memory addresses, color codes (#FF5733), machine-level debugging.

 3. Direct Binary Mapping